chocolatey/choco-wiki/DevelopmentEnvironmentSetup.md

 }

 # install nuget, ruby.devkit, and ruby if they are missing
-cinstm nuget.commandline
+cinst nuget.commandline

 if (Install-NeededFor 'ruby / ruby devkit') {
-  cinstm ruby.devkit
+  cinst ruby.devkit
-  #cinstm ruby #devkit install will automatically install ruby
+  cinst ruby -version 1.9.3.56500
 }

 #perform ruby updates and get gems